ngrx/platform/projects/ngrx.io/content/guide/store/reducers.md

 # Reducers

 Reducers in NgRx are responsible for handling transitions from one state to the next state in your application.
-Reducer functions handle these transitions by determining which [actions](guide/store/actions) to handle based on the type.
+Reducer functions handle these transitions by determining which [actions](guide/store/actions) to handle based on the action's type.

 ## Introduction

-Reducer functions are pure functions in that they produce the same output for a given input.
+Reducers are pure functions in that they produce the same output for a given input.
 They are without side effects and handle each state transition synchronously.
 Each reducer function takes the latest `Action` dispatched, the current state, and determines whether to return a newly modified state or the original state.
 This guide shows you how to write reducer functions, register them in your `Store`, and compose feature states.

 ## The reducer function